 Persons who violate the conflict of interest disclosure provisions of the Act also may be subject to agency discipline, including dismissal.

 Finally, a knowing or willful violation of any provision of the Act is a misdemeanor.
 Persons convicted of a misdemeanor may be disqualified for four years from the date of the conviction from serving as a lobbyist or running for elective office, in addition to other penalties that may be imposed.
 The Act also provides for numerous civil penalties, including monetary penalties and damages, and injunctive relief from the courts.

 Some officials or employees may have multiple filing obligations (for example, a city council member who also holds a designated position with a county agency, board, or commission).
 Such officials or employees may complete one expanded statement covering the disclosure requirements for all positions and file a complete, originally signed copy with each agency.

 When reporting the value of an investment, interest in real property, or gift, you must disclose the fair market value – the price at which the item would sell for on the open market.
 This is particularly important when valuing gifts, because the fair market value of a gift may be different from the amount it cost the donor to provide the gift.
 For example, the wholesale cost of a bouquet of flowers may be $10, but the fair market value may be $25 or more.
 In addition, there are special rules for valuing free tickets and passes.
 Call or email the FPPC for assistance.

 Gift and Honoraria Prohibitions:

-State and local officials who are listed in Gov. Code Section 87200 (except judges – see below), candidates for these elective offices (including judicial candidates), and officials and employees of state and local government agencies who are designated in a conflict-of-interest code are prohibited from accepting a gift or gifts totaling more than $440 in a calendar year from a single source during 2013-2014.
-During 2012, the gift limit was $420.
+State and local officials who are listed in Gov. Code Section 87200 (except judges – see below), candidates for these elective offices (including judicial candidates), and officials and employees of state and local government agencies who are designated in a conflict of interest code are prohibited from accepting a gift or gifts totaling more than $440 in a calendar year from a single source during 2013-2014.

 Reference Pamphlet 11